Who can get it

 You’ll keep getting the equivalent amount providing both of the following apply:

-- you were getting a transitional pension rate of Wife Pension and you transferred to JobSeeker Payment on 20 March 2020
+- you were getting a transitional pension rate of Wife Pension and you transferred to JobSeeker Payment

 - you continue to meet eligibility requirements.